DEEP LEARNING THEORY & APPLICATION

 Nitin Sharma is a Distinguished Scientist at the AI research group in PayPal Risk Sciences, where he focuses on end-to-end design and development of AI algorithms, particularly deep learning, for large-scale real-time payments fraud detection.
 His research involves the next generation of fraud detection capabilities by designing novel fraud problem formulations, utilizing the exhaustive PayPal data assets so as to improve fraud detection accuracy while continuing to enhance the experience of good users.
 Prior to his current role, he built large-scale machine learning frameworks for stolen identity and stolen financial instruments fraud detection at PayPal.
 He has several years of research and teaching experience in the fields of machine learning and mathematical optimization.

-Narine Kokhlikyan is a machine learning engineer at Slice Technologies Inc., where she builds end-to-end machine learning solutions which extract insights from millions of users’ mailboxes.
-Most recently, she also developed approaches for anomaly detection in time series using state of the art deep learning algorithms and generalized regression models.
-Narine studied at the Karlsruhe Institute of Technology in Germany.
-Her research focused on cognitive systems and natural language processing.
+Narine is a Research Scientist at Facebook AI focusing on explainable AI.
+She is the main creator of Captum, the PyTorch library for model interpretability.
+Narine studied at the Karlsruhe Institute of Technology in Germany and was a Research Visitor at Carnegie Mellon University.
+Her research focuses on explainable AI, cognitive systems, and natural language processing.
 She is also an enthusiastic contributor of open source software packages such as scikit-learn and Apache Spark.

 END OF SUMMIT